-"Stoichiometry" is a word used in chemistry to describe the relationships between reactants and products in a chemical reaction.
-It comes from the Greek word stoikheion, which means element, and the suffix -metry.
+"Stoichiometry" is a word used in chemistry to describe the relationships between reactants and products in a

-In this Topic, we will explore the mathematical relationships that are used in chemistry to make specific products.
-Here we dive into what professional chemists do everyday in order to make our always expanding variety of consumer goods.
+products.
+Here we dive into what professional chemists do everyday in order to make our always expanding variety of

 We start by first defining some basic concepts...